-So much changed in the field of recovery services such as the research linking addictions such as alcoholism and gambling.
-The name no longer reflected the scope of services provided by the Council.
-The new name Council on Addiction Recovery Services truly reflects more accurately on our mission and the services we are providing.
+After 35 years of serving our community, the Cattaraugus County Council on Alcoholism and Substance Abuse changed its name to the Council on Addiction Recovery Services, Incorporated (CAReS) in April of 2009.
+So much had changed in the field of recovery services, such as the research linking multiple addictions, that the name no longer reflected the full scope of services provided by the Council.
+The new name Council on Addiction Recovery Services (CAReS) truly more accurately reflects our mission and the services that we are providing.

 In 2009, CAReS began providing medication assisted treatment in the Olean office as an additional tool in the treatment of substance use disorders.
 The service has since been expanded to offer multiple medications specifically used to assist with alcohol and opiate use disorder treatment.
 In 2019, this service has expanded to our satellite clinic in Salamanca.

 Also in 2009, CAReS became a founding member of a grassroots effort to reduce substance use in Cattaraugus County through the Healthy Cattaraugus County coalition.
 The coalition seeks to change the environment in the County by educating community members, influencing social norms and potentially changing laws to support less substance use.
 Funding support for coalition efforts has been provided by OASAS and most recently the Drug Free Community Support program through the Office of National Drug Control Policy.